 4. From the Earth to the Moon

 After starring in Apollo 13, Tom Hanks extended his time in space with this 1998 HBO mini-series.
 This 12-episode series chronicles the history of US space exploration, from the founding of NASA, to the first Apollo missions, all the way to the end with the last manned lunar landing with Apollo 17.
 Hanks directs the first episode of this series, and wrote or co-wrote several others.
 There are a ton of well-known actors playing roles in this mini-series, including Tony Goldwyn, Bryan Cranston, Cary Elwes Gary Cole, Sally Field, and many more.
 It’s perhaps the best TV series to depict the real events of the Apollo space program.
-It’s available to stream with an HBO Now or HBO Max subscription.
+It’s available to stream with an HBO Max subscription.

 5. Mission Control: The Unsung Heroes of Apollo

 All of the movies on this list put much of their emphasis on the astronauts of the Apollo missions.
 However, this 2017 documentary on Netflix focuses on the people at NASA’s space flight center in Houston who were the backbone of the entire manned spaceflight program since the beginning.
 The movie uses actual footage of Mission Control combined with new interviews with the NASA team members who worked there.
 The result is a fascinating look back at how manned spaceflight, and in particular the Apollo moon missions, would never have happened without a ton of support and work back on Earth.